Juventus remain reliant on Ronaldo - so how have Milan kept winning without Ibrahimovic? | Goal.com

 In that sense, it is a far bigger game for Juve than Milan; the visitors really need to win to kickstart their campaign.

-So, it is just as well that they will arrive at the Giuseppe Meazza with arguably the game's most reliable match-winner leading their line.
+So, it is just as well that they will arrive in Milan with arguably the game's most reliable match-winner leading their line.

 Milan may have made do without Ibrahimovic, but Juve would arguably be lost without Ronaldo.